stuartfong1/NFT-Buddy/README.md

 Grade 12 Culminating project for ICS4UA written in Java in Eclipse.
 It is a program that allows the user to tokenize a file using Hedera.
 It also includes a market, where it simulates the exchange of non-fungible tokens for hbars.

 ## Setup
+### Create a Hedera Testnet Account
+Create an account here: https://portal.hedera.com/register

+Type the account ID, public key, and private key for the testnet in the program's .env file.

+### Download IPFS
 Download IPFS here: https://docs.ipfs.io/install/command-line/#system-requirements

 Once downloaded, navigate to the folder in your terminal, and run the command "ipfs daemon".